|

 They never arrived at a stable consensus, there is always a dissension among these autonomous political parties and paralogy

+are constantly at play.
 Then there was EDSA 3, which although cannot be labeled as another People Power, the

 organizers of which have positioned themselves as echoing the voices of the marginalized poor sector of our society.
+Political power rested on these smaller political groups with their own little narratives.

 Even if there were political coalitions formed, the political power of these coalitions actually rested on the autonomous